transcom/mymove-docs/docs/api/testing/how-to-test-the-prime-api.md

 You will first have to complete [these steps](https://dp3.atlassian.net/l/c/use2NV2M) to create CAC access.

 Additionally, those changes must be deployed to each environment.
-Merging to master will deploy to staging.
+Merging to main will deploy to staging.
 But you need to explicitly deploy to experimental to get access there, otherwise you won't have access.

 ### DoD Certificates